Vaccine reluctance in Eastern Europe brings high COVID cost

 Ukraine is suffering through a surge in coronavirus infections, along with other parts of Eastern Europe and Russia.
 While vaccines are plentiful, there is a widespread reluctance to get them in many countries — though notable exceptions include the Baltic nations, Poland, the Czech Republic, Slovenia and Hungary.

-The slow pace of vaccinations in Eastern Europe is rooted in several factors, including public distrust and past experience with other vaccines, said Catherine Smallwood, WHO Europe COVID-19 incident manager.
+The slow pace of vaccinations in Eastern Europe is rooted in several factors, including public distrust and past experience with other vaccines, said Catherine Smallwood, the World Health Organization's Europe COVID-19 incident manager.

-“At the end of the day, we’re seeing low vaccine uptake in a whole swath of countries across that part of the region,” she told The Associated Press.
+“We’re seeing low vaccine uptake in a whole swath of countries across that part of the region,” she told The Associated Press.
 “Historical issues around vaccines come into play.
-In some countries, the whole vaccine issue is politicized, in any case."
+In some countries, the whole vaccine issue is politicized."

 In Ukraine, only 16% of the adult population is fully vaccinated — the second-lowest share in Europe after Armenia's rate of slightly over 7%.

 Authorities in Ukraine are requiring teachers, government employees and other workers to get fully vaccinated by Nov.
-8 or face a suspension of their pay.
+8 or face a suspension in pay.
 In addition, proof of vaccination or a negative test is now needed to board planes, trains and long-distance buses.

 This has created a booming black market in counterfeit documents.
 Fake vaccination certificates sell for the equivalent of $100-$300.
 There's even a phony version of the government's digital app, with bogus certificates already installed, said Mykhailo Fedorov, minister for digital transformation.

-The low vaccination rate has led to the rapid spread of COVID-19, putting new stress on the country's already-overworked health care system.
+Ukraine's low vaccination rate has led to the rapid spread of COVID-19, putting new stress on the country's already overworked health care system.

-The surgical ward of a hospital in the town of Biliaivka, near the Black Sea port of Odesa, is now treating only coronavirus patients, with 50 of its 52 beds filled.
-Drugs and oxygen are in short supply, and some hospital personnel are leaving their jobs.
+The hospital surgical ward in the town of Biliaivka, near the Black Sea port of Odessa, is now treating only coronavirus patients, with 50 of its 52 beds filled.
+Drugs and oxygen are in short supply.

 The situation looks similar at a 120-bed hospital in the western city of Chernivtsi, where Dr. Olha Kobevko says she has 126 patients in grave condition.

 The current surge seems especially lethal, Kobevko said, with 10-23 patients dying daily at her hospital, compared with fewer than six per day last spring.
-The share of patients in their 30s and 40s has grown considerably, she added.
+The number of COVID-19 patients in their 30s and 40s has grown considerably, she added.

 She blames widespread vaccine skepticism, influenced by social media and religious beliefs.